 Existing law requires the Governor to fill a vacancy in the office of Representative in Congress by calling for a special election.
-Such a special election may be consolidated with a statewide election or local election under certain circumstances.
-(NRS 304.230, 304.240) Sections 8 and 9 of this bill require a candidate for a major political party to be nominated at a special primary election before the special general election and require the Governor to specify a date for a special primary election to be held not less than 60 days before the date of the special general election.
-Sections 8 and 13.5 of this bill require the cost of a special primary election and special general election to be paid from the Reserve for Statutory Contingency Account unless such elections are consolidated with a statewide election or local election.
+Sections 8 and 9 of this bill require a candidate for a major political party to be nominated at a special primary election before the special general election and require the Governor to specify a date for a special primary election to be held not less than 60 days before the date of the special general election.

 Section 8 removes a requirement for a special election to be conducted not more than 90 days after the issuance of a proclamation by the Governor if a vacancy is caused by a catastrophe.
-Sections 7, 10 and 15 of this bill make conforming changes by: (1) removing definitions relating to a catastrophe; and (2) revising certain references relating to such provisions.
+Sections 7, 10 and 14 of this bill make conforming changes by: (1) removing definitions relating to a catastrophe; and (2) revising certain references relating to such provisions.

 Under existing law, a vacancy in the office of Legislator is filled by appointment by the board of county commissioners of the county in which the legislative district of the former Legislator is located or, if the legislative district of the former Legislator comprises more than one county, the boards of county commissioners of each county within or partly within the legislative district of the former Legislator.
 (Nev.
 Art.
 4, §12; NRS 218A.260, 218A.262) Existing law requires the board or boards of county commissioners, as applicable, to establish an application process by which persons may file applications with the board or boards to fill the vacancy.
-(NRS 218A.262) Sections 11 and 12 of this bill: (1) require the Majority or Minority Leader of the House of which the former Legislator was a member who is of the same political party as the former Legislator to submit to the board or boards of county commissioners, as applicable, a list of qualified nominees to fill the vacancy; and (2) require, with certain exceptions, the board or boards of county commissioners to fill the vacancy by appointing a person from the list of qualified nominees.
-The board or boards of county commissioners may vote to reject all of the qualified nominees on the list and request the Majority or Minority Leader of the House of which the former Legislator was a member who is of the same political party as the former Legislator to submit to the board or boards of county commissioners, as applicable, a new list of qualified nominees to fill the vacancy.
-In such a circumstance, the board or boards of county commissioners must appoint a qualified nominee to fill the legislative vacancy from the second list of qualified nominees submitted by the applicable Majority or Minority Leader.
+(NRS 218A.262) Sections 11 and 12 of this bill: (1) require the Majority or Minority Leader of the House of which the former Legislator was a member who is of the same political party as the former Legislator to submit to the board or boards of county commissioners, as applicable, a list of qualified nominees to fill the vacancy; and (2) require the board or boards of county commissioners to fill the vacancy by appointing a person from the list of qualified nominees.
 If the former Legislator is not of the same political party as the Majority or Minority Leader of the House of which the former Legislator was a member, sections 11 and 12 require the board or boards of county commissioners, as applicable, to establish an application process by which persons may file applications with the board or boards to fill the vacancy.
-Section 13 of this bill makes a conforming change to require a nominee or applicant to fill a vacancy to file a declaration of eligibility with the board or boards of county commissioners.
+Section 13 of this bill makes a conforming change to require a nominee or applicant to fill vacancy to file a declaration of eligibility with the board or boards of county commissioners.